jon-heard/obsidian-inline-scripts/README.md

 6. Close the settings panel.
     - You can hit the X button on the top right of the settings panel to close it.
     - You can click outside of the settings panel to close it.
-7. The shortcuts defined in the shortcut file should now work.
+7. The shortcuts defined in the shortcut-file should now work.
 Try typing one of the shortcuts to confirm this.

+NOTE: Each shortcut-file should have a "help" shortcut that lists all the shortcuts provided by the file.
+For example, the "state" shortcut-file includes the shortcut `help state`.  __Text Expander JS__ includes a hardcoded shortcut `help` which lists of all of the help shortcuts currently active in the vault.

 ## HOW-TO: Define a new text-entry shortcut
 Each shortcut is defined by a pair of strings.